PayDockDev/paydock_android_sdk/README.md

 ## Getting access to the library

-To download the library please visit https://bintray.com/markcardamis/androidSDK/androidsdk.
+To download the library please visit [JCentre](https://bintray.com/markcardamis/androidSDK/androidsdk).
-There are different dependency snippets to be inserted in your code based on your selected repository (we support Gradle, Maven or Ivy).
-Example dependency is:
+There are different dependency snippets to be inserted in your code based on your selected build settings (we support Gradle, Maven or Ivy).
+Example Gradle dependency is:
 ```
 compile 'com.paydock:androidsdk:1.0.1'
 ```